javaxcel/javaxcel-core/README.md

 It might not occur exception, when you write, though the default value doesn't match type of that field.
 It must occur exception, when you read, if the default value doesn't.

-If the field that is annotated by `@ExcelReaderExpression`, its default value doesn't work.
+If the field that is annotated by `@ExcelReadExpression`, its default value doesn't work.

 <br><br>